Samuel Ruddy

 Overview

-Samuel H. Ruddy litigates a wide range of complex health care disputes.
-As a member of Crowell & Moring’s Health Care group and cross-sectional Administrative Law and Regulatory practice, Sam represents managed care organizations, health insurers, and health care providers in litigation in federal, state, and arbitral forums.
-He also counsels managed care organizations and health insurers regarding mental health parity and provider reimbursement issues, and he advises health care providers on price transparency practices.
+Samuel H. Ruddy litigates complex health care and employee benefits disputes.
+As a member of Crowell & Moring’s Health Care Group and cross-sectional Administrative Law and Regulatory Practice, Sam represents managed care organizations, health insurers, employers, trade associations, and health care providers in federal, state, and arbitral forums.
+He also counsels managed care organizations, health insurers, and trade associations regarding mental health parity and provider reimbursement issues, and he advises health care providers and patient advocacy organizations on price transparency compliance.

 Career & Education